Updates: August 2024

 Review and evolution:

-• Regular assessment: periodically assess the tool’s relevance and value addition to your practice.
-Ensure that it continues to meet your requirements
+• Regular assessment: periodically assess the tool’s relevance and value addition to your practice and make sure it continues to meet your requirements

 • Business continuity: understand any business continuity measures you need to have in place if the tool fails or is not accessible